kovansky/midas/README.md

     "abcd-efgh-ijkl": {
       // Name of the site.
 May be passed to generator.
       "siteName": "Sample site",
       // Very important setting, specifies which SSG (receiver) is used.
 Required.
+Currently only hugo supported.
       "service": "hugo",
       // Where the site code lives.
 Should be absolute path.
 Required.
       "rootDir": "/home/kitten/hugo-site",